 Continue Reading

-Labels are a type of resource in Moodle that allows us to place content directly on the front course page, as opposed to creating a link to takes users to another view.
-Labels can be used to help us format the course page, emphasize certain pieces of information, and (embed information not otherwise available in [...]
+The Text and Media Resource was previously called the Label resource in prior to Moodle 4.1.
+This resource allows you to place content directly on the course page, as opposed to creating a link to takes users to another page.
+Text and Media can be used to help us format the course page, emphasize certain [...]

 Continue Reading